Ai-Layer-Labs/think-staking-audit/docs/offchain_suggestions.md

 ### **C. On-Chain Execution Logic**

-Once the data is prepared, the script interacts with the `RewardManager` and `EpochManager`.
+Once the data is prepared, the script interacts with the `RewardManager` and `PoolManager`.
 The `RewardManager` function signature for `calculateEpochRewards` must be updated to accept the pre-calculated participant list.

 **Step 5: Finalize the Epoch**

-- Instantiate the `EpochManager` contract.
+- Instantiate the `PoolManager` contract.
 - Call `epochManager.finalizeEpoch(EPOCH_ID, participants.length, totalEpochWeight)`.
 - This transaction must be sent first and complete successfully.